Technical specification of the Temporal Validation Impact framework

 Where:

 Key Insight: An observer with V=3 months weights psychological time (engagement now).
 An observer with V=25 years weights cultural time (what persists).
-This is not preference—it's a perceptual filter.
+This is not preference—it's a horizon-weighting model.